 Austin Health is a major tertiary health service situated in the north-east of Melbourne.
 It is at the forefront of providing quality health services along with internationally acclaimed research opportunities and state of the art health education opportunities.
 Alongside this, there is a firm commitment to the community of providing community hospital services to its local community.
-During 2011 - 2012, a record 99,552 inpatients and 186,485 outpatients and 68,168 emergency attendances were treated by over 8045 staff.
+During 2013 - 2014 Austin Health treated 95,142 inpatient and 177,027 outpatient episodes and had a record breaking 75,366 emergency attendances treated by over 8045 staff.

 Austin Health prides itself on providing high quality patient care to a diverse multicultural population, a significant veteran community, Aboriginal and Torres Strait Islander people along with its local, rural and interstate communities.
 We provide an extensive range of medical, surgical and mental health services, a comprehensive range of specialist outpatient services and significant outreach services.